 On June 26, 1978, the Supreme Court ruled in Regents of the University of California v.
 Bakke.
-The fractured court came to a mixed decision on the issue of racial preferences in university admissions, laying the groundwork for educational standards that still exist today.
+The fractured Court came to a mixed decision on the issue of racial preferences in university admissions, laying the groundwork for educational standards that still exist today.

 The Bakke story stretches back to Brown v.
 Board of Education (1954) and the Civil Rights Act of 1964, which desegregated schools and outlawed discrimination on the basis of race.
-Although Congress officially ended segregation, there was reluctance to actually integrate schools, and a disparity in college-preparedness remained between whites and blacks.
+Although Congress officially ended segregation, there was a reluctance to actually integrate schools, and a disparity in college-preparedness remained between whites and blacks.

 Thus, colleges like the University of California, Davis School of Medicine adopted policies of racial favoritism, policies designed to compensate for unfair disadvantages.
 Specifically, the school established a program to designate 16 of the 100 spots in each class for minority students.

 Allan Bakke, a white male in his thirties, twice applied for admission at the school but was rejected, partially because of his advanced age.
 Bakke’s interviewer considered him “a very desirable candidate”; his GPA was comparable to other admittees and his MCAT scores were all significantly greater.
 Compared to the special admittees of UC Davis’s affirmative action program, he beat every student in every metric in both of his application classes.

 Bakke, exasperated by the rejections, filed suit, contending that the University of California violated the equal protection guarantee of the Fourteenth Amendment and the Civil Rights Act.
 Ironically, he argued, a law that was passed to promote equality was being employed for the opposite purpose.